 - owns at least a 20% portion of the stock or ownership interest, and

 - holds executive authority in the Company and who otherwise controls that business for their own gain.

 - A full-time employee of the Company identified in the organizational documents on file with the appropriate state agency as the President, Vice President, Secretary or Treasurer of the Company.

 "Identity Theft Event" means:

-- For individual Members, the fraudulent misappropriation and use of the Member's name, social security number, credit card number(s) or other Protected Identity Elements in any manner that adversely affects any public records or credit reports concerning the Member.
+- For individual Members, the fraudulent misappropriation and use of Member's name, social security number, credit card number(s) or other Protected Identity Elements in any manner that adversely affects any public records or credit reports concerning the Member.